iifawzi/tf-raft/README.md

 The system supports three types of data stores: `HASH`, `SET`, and `STRING`.

+#### tl;dr: why not production ready?

+tf-raft is not production-ready due to some unimplemented features, such as leadership transfer, only-once semantics, and log compaction.
+However, log replication, leader elections, and membership changes are fully implemented, functional, and thoroughly tested.
+The project is shared openly to facilitate exploration and understanding of the RAFT Protocol within the TypeScript/JavaScript community, with potential future work to complete the missing features.

 ## Raft Consensus Protocol

 The implementation of tf-raft is based on the ["CONSENSUS: BRIDGING THEORY AND PRACTICE"](https://web.stanford.edu/~ouster/cgi-bin/papers/OngaroPhD.pdf) dissertation.
 Raft is a consensus protocol designed to be easy to understand.
 In essence, Raft ensures that a distributed system reaches a consensus on a single value even if some of the nodes in the system fail or behave maliciously.